Discover Everything You Need to Know About Stream Energy, From Plan Options and Customer Reviews to Logging In and Paying Your Bill

 What are Stream Energy’s off-peak hours?

-If you’re on a free nights or time-of-use plan, off-peak hours typically include overnight periods (typically 9:00 p.m. to 6:00 a.m.) and weekends, perfect for running heavy appliances when rates are lowest.
-Check your specific plan details for exact times.
+If you are enrolled in a free nights or time-of-use plan, off-peak hours typically include overnight periods (often 9:00 p.m. to 6:00 a.m.) and weekends.
+This makes it perfect for running heavy appliances when rates are lowest.
+Check your specific Electricity Facts Label for exact times.

 How can I check for or report an outage?

-Since Stream Energy is a retail provider, outages are handled by your local utility company (like Oncor or CenterPoint).
-However, you can check outage maps through your utility’s website or call their emergency line.
-We recommend signing up for Stream Energy alerts for broader updates.
+Since Stream Energy is a retail provider, actual outages are handled by your local utility company (like Oncor or CenterPoint).
+You can check outage maps through your utility’s website or call their emergency line directly.
+We also recommend saving their number in your phone before a storm hits.

 About the Author